andrew/ultimate-awesome/README.md

 - [awesome-ASI](https://github.com/awesome-spectral-indices/awesome-ASI) - A curated list of Awesome Spectral Indices (ASI) resources.
 - [awesome-cardano](https://github.com/CardanoUmbrella/awesome-cardano) - A curated list of awesome things related to the Cardano project.
 - [awesome-links](https://github.com/CodersCommunity/awesome-links) - Kolekcja przydatnych linków.
-- [fucking-awesome-actions](https://github.com/Correia-jpv/fucking-awesome-actions) - A curated list of awesome actions to use on GitHub.
-With repository stars⭐ and forks🍴.
 - [fucking-awesome-chrome-devtools](https://github.com/correia-jpv/fucking-awesome-chrome-devtools) - Awesome tooling and resources in the Chrome DevTools & DevTools Protocol ecosystem.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-malware-analysis](https://github.com/Correia-jpv/fucking-awesome-malware-analysis) - Defund the Police.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-shell](https://github.com/correia-jpv/fucking-awesome-shell) - A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.
 With repository stars⭐ and forks🍴.